s8lvg/gost/README.md

 # GOST block cipher
 This is a simple C implementation of the GOST block cipher as specified in https://en.wikipedia.org/wiki/GOST_(block_cipher).
+For modes of operations currently only the cipher block chaining CBC mode is supported.
 This is only for educational purposes don't use it for anything serious.

 # Usage
 To build and run the test simply run